icewolfz/jiMUD/docs/preferences.md

 - `Parse double quotes as strings` Treat double quotes as string encasing, meaning all text found inside double quotes are treated as is and not parsed.
 - `Disable trigger on error` Disable a trigger if an error happens when executing a trigger
 - `Prepend triggered line` Disable the fix to prepend the triggered line as %0,$0, or %{0} to return to previous usage
+- `Enable Double Parameter Escaping` Enable doubling up of the parameter character `%` to escape as well as using escape character

 ## Scripting > Special characters